 The acceptance of both Hypothesis H3a and H3b, indicating that Awareness impacts Loyalty and Corporate Sustainability, respectively, carries significant implications for Social Security Management Agency (BPJS) of Employment (Nuryanto et al., 2024, 2024; Saeri et al., 2024).
 These findings align with established theories emphasizing the importance of stakeholder awareness in influencing organizational outcomes.
 Hypothesis H3a suggests that participants' awareness positively impacts their loyalty to Social Security Management Agency (BPJS) of Employment (Lisaria et al., 2024; Nuryanto et al., 2024; Shofwa et al., 2024).
-This aligns with cognitive and behavioral theories that positi individuals with higher awareness levels are more likely to engage actively and positively with organizations (Iqbal et al., 2021; Panchal et al., 2012)..
+This aligns with cognitive and behavioral theories that posit individuals with higher awareness levels are more likely to engage actively and positively with organizations (Iqbal et al., 2021; Panchal et al., 2012).
 Participants who are well-informed about Social Security Management Agency (BPJS) of Employment 's services, benefits, and policies may develop a stronger sense of loyalty, feeling more connected to and supportive of the organization.
 Moreover, the acceptance of H3b, indicating that Awareness impacts Corporate Sustainability, underscores the critical role of participant awareness in shaping perceptions of Social Security Management Agency (BPJS) of Employment 's sustainability initiatives.
 As participants become more aware of the organization's commitment to sustainability, they are likely to perceive these efforts more positively.
 This resonates with stakeholder theory, which emphasizes the impact of organizational practices on stakeholder perceptions and behaviors (Bharati, 2017; Contini et al., 2020).

 From a managerial standpoint, these findings highlight the importance of proactive communication and awareness-building strategies at Social Security Management Agency (BPJS) of Employment (Himmatul et al., 2024; Himmatul & Junaedi, 2024; Kharis et al., 2024; Nuryanto et al., 2024).
 Initiatives aimed at enhancing participants' understanding of the organization's services, benefits, and sustainability efforts can contribute not only to increased loyalty but also to a positive perception of corporate sustainability practices.
 Communication channels, such as educational programs, newsletters, and workshops, can be utilized to disseminate information effectively.
 Furthermore, these results suggest that Social Security Management Agency (BPJS) of Employment can strategically integrate sustainability messaging into their awareness campaigns.
 By showcasing the organization's commitment to sustainable practices, Social Security Management Agency (BPJS) of Employment can not only foster positive stakeholder perceptions but also contribute to the broader societal goal of promoting sustainability.
-In summary, acknowledging the impact of awareness on both loyalty and corporate sustainability provides actionable insights for Social Security Management Agency (BPJS) of Employment Agency (BPJS) of Employment Agency (BPJS) of Employment Agency (BPJS) of Employment Agency (BPJS) of a actionable insights for Social Security Management Agency (BPJS) of Employment Cytex and the social Security Management Agency (BPJS) of Employment Cytex and the social Security Management Agency (BPJS) of Employment can not only foster positive stakeholder perceptions but also contribute to the broader societal goal of promoting sustainability.
 In summary, acknowledging the impact of awareness on both loyalty and corporate sustainability provides actionable insights for Social Security Management Agency (BPJS) of Employment (Kharis et al., 2024; Lisaria et al., 2024; Nuryanto et al., 2024).
-Proactive efforts to enhance participant awaren
+Proactive efforts to enhance participant awareness can serve as a catalyst for building stronger stakeholder relationships and fostering a positive perception of the organization's sustainability initiatives.